Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

+For the second part, notice that the first one implies that if a vector field admits a univalent maximal solution, it has at most two zeros (counted with multiplicity) and that, moreover, at any double zero the vector field is, in a suitable coordinate, given by~$z^2\indel{z}$ (compare with~\cite[section~3]{rebelo-sing}).
+Finally, the solutions of strictly meromorphic vector fields on curves cannot be single-valued: a strictly meromorphic vector field having a pole of order~$n-1$ (for~$n>1$) may be written as~$\frac{1}{n}z^{1-n}\indel{z}$ (the time form is holomorphic, and its only invariant is the order of its zero).
+This vector field has the solution~$\sqrt[n]{t}$, which is multivalued (see also~\cite[lemma~2]{guillot-rebelo}). \end{proof}

-\begin{remark} The same proof shows that if a vector field on a curve has~$2n$ zeros (counted with multiplicity), its solutions have at least~$n$ determinations.
-A vector field having a pole of order~$n-1$ has a local solutions with~$n$ determinations.
-However, unlike the case of zeros, this is not cumulative: if~$\Sigma$ is a hyperelliptic curve of genus~$g$ and~$\pi:\Sigma\to\mathbf{P}^1$ is the quotient by the hyperelliptic involution, the pullback by~$\pi$ of a generic vector field with a double zero on~$\mathbf{P}^1$ to~$\Sigma$ is a meromorphic vector field having two double zeros and~$2(g+1)$ simple poles, but whose solutions have only two determinations. \end{remark}
+\begin{remark} Despite the fact that a vector field having a pole of order~$n-1$ has a solution with at least~$n$ determinations, the first part of the above lemma does not have an analogue involving the poles of a vector field.
+Let us give two examples in order to illustrate this.
+For the first, let~$\Sigma$ be a hyperelliptic curve of genus~$g$ and~$\pi:\Sigma\to\mathbf{P}^1$ the quotient by the hyperelliptic involution.
+The pullback by~$\pi$ of a generic vector field with a double zero on~$\mathbf{P}^1$ is a meromorphic vector field on~$\Sigma$ having two double zeros and~$2(g+1)$ simple poles (at the ramification points), but whose solutions have only two determinations.
+For the second, consider the ramified double cover~$\Sigma$ of~$\mathbf{C}$ along~$\mathbf{Z}$ with the vector field induced by~$\indel{z}$.
+It has infinitely many poles, but its solutions have only two determinations. \end{remark}